-Heat radiates from the broiler located at the top of the oven cavity.
+The broil burner at the top of the oven heats the metal screen until it glows.
+Heat radiates from the GourmetGloTM infrared broiler located at the top of the oven cavity.
 The distance between the foods and the broil elements determines broiling speed.
-For "fast" broiling, food may be as close as 2 inches (5 cm) to the broil element.
+For "fast" broiling, food may be as close as 2 inches

+(5 cm) to the broil element or on the top rack.
 "Fast" broiling is best for meats where rare to medium doneness is desired.
 Use this setting for broiling small and average cuts of meat.